jalilbm/food-trucks-locator/ReadMe.md

 `python manage.py migrate`

-### Populate the Database:
+### Test populating the Database (Optional):

+As the `db.sqlite3` is provided this step can be skipped.

-Before starting the server, populate the database with the food truck data using the custom Django command:
+To test populating the database with the `csv` food truck data using a custom Django command:

 ```bash
 python manage.py load_food_trucks /absolute/path/to/food-truck-data.csv
 ```

-This step is crucial for the application to function correctly, as it sets up the necessary data in your local database.

 ### Start the Development Server: